zeyneptandogan/preprocessedpeoples/index.md

 | **Females** | 48,374        | 124       | 38  |
 | **Males**   | 84,692        | 118       | 33  |

-<div style="text-align: justify; margin-top: 10px;">The number of actors that nominated/win Oscars at least once are 151.
-There are also actors that are nominated multiple times.
-There is even an actor who was nominated/win at most 11 times in the dataset.
-After this, we got each actors' first nomination year and calculate the number of movies they appeared before and after their first nomination based on gender.</div>
+<div style="text-align: justify; margin-top: 10px;"> Let's dump some facts we found.
+The number of actors that nominated/won Oscars at least once is 151.
+There are also actors that have been nominated multiple times cheers to Meryl Streep who got nominated 21 times.
+After this, we got each actors' first nomination year and calculated the number of movies they appeared before and after their first nomination based on gender to illustrate the effect of Oscar's Magic Touch.</div>
 <h4>Average Number of Films Before and After Nomination by Actor Gender</h4>

 | Actor Gender | Average Films Before Nomination | Average Films After Nomination |